SpaceshipxDev/productmanager/architecture.md

 1. `app/api/chat/route.ts` initializes `GoogleGenAI` with an API key from `GOOGLE_API_KEY`.
 2. When a POST request with `{ question }` arrives:
    - Session is verified.
-   - All lines are loaded with `getAllNotes()`.
+  - All lines are loaded with `getAllNotes()`, which also provides the last modified timestamp for each note.
-   - Lines are concatenated and sent to the `gemini-2.5-flash` model along with the user's question.
+  - Lines along with their last modified time are concatenated and sent to the `gemini-2.5-flash` model together with the user's question.
    - The API returns the model's text reply.

 ### Client Application